Where is the Studio?

 All of our travel cups have little buttons on the side, WHY ?
 The addition of my unique and very cute little finger buttons slows the heat transfer from your cuppa making your cup comfortable to hold. 👏👏👏

-Once the cup is thrown, dried to leather hard and trimmed its time for the finger buttons to be added.
+Once the cup is thrown on the potter's wheel, dried to leather hard and trimmed its time for the finger buttons to be added.
 They are each individually shaped and the back of them are scored and brushed with magic water.
 I then hold the cup to determine the best position for the optimum hand feel.
 These points are then scored and brushed with magic water.
 I fix the finger buttons with a wiggle, press, wiggle and smooth away any excess clay.
 They are then stamped with a symbol with one of my handmade stamps.
 Again any excess clay is them smoothed away.
 It’s a lot of extra steps and processes but oh so worth it to make your cups everyday use that little bit more special!
 Yeah I could just put a silicone band on but hey, that’s not pretty!